usacfi/CovidSurveillance/README.txt

 # Example commandline to run script:

->>> python3 main.py -i "references/Sequences/Philippines/High_Coverage_Sequences/High_Coverage_Philippines_as_of_April_27-Sequences.fasta" -m "references/Sequences/Philippines/High_Coverage_Sequences/High_Coverage_Philippines_as_of_April_27-Patient_Metadata.tsv"
+>>> python3 main.py -i "references/Sequences/Philippines"

-Required parameters:
- -i is the input fasta file with the reference genome and test genomes -m is the input meta data file

 Optional parameters:
+ -i is the directory which contains the fasta files
- -ref is the reference genome name (Wuhan strain) the default is the name of the first genome in the input fasta file.
+ -m is the directory which contains the metadata files -ref is the reference genome name (Wuhan strain) the default is the name of the first genome in the input fasta file.
  -aln TRUE when the input needs alignment and FALSE when the input is already aligned -eps is the input text file that lists the epitope regions